-The difference between them lies in the parts of speech.
+The difference between affect vs. effect lies in the parts of speech.
 “Effect” is a noun meaning “a result or consequence.”
 For instance, you could correctly say, “The effects of climate change can be felt worldwide” and “This medicine may have some side effects.”
 “Affect,” meanwhile, is a verb that means “to act on in a way that produces a change.”
 “Affect” can have both positive and negative connotations: “Praise from a teacher can affect students’ performance in the class.”
 “Pulling a muscle affected my sports performance.”
 Either way, though, “affect” is a verb that must be used with an object, per dictionary.com.
 So you don’t just “affect,” you “affect” something or someone.

 “Effect” has a few more uses that are also pretty common; it’s the correct choice for idiomatic expressions like “take effect” and “in effect.”
 A new rule “takes effect”; it doesn’t “take affect.”
 You’ll also see the adjective “effective,” which also starts with “E” and means “producing the intended result.”
 “The bad guy’s plan was surprisingly effective in Avengers: Infinity War” is the correct use of “effective.”